DhirenB94/data-algorithms-challenges/README.md

 Amend the code in your main with a test to show that it using your wrapper indeed thread-safe

 Does the thread safe solution degrades the performance in single-threaded environment?

-Amend your main function with a test that shows if it does.
+## 5. Task: Generics

+Modify your interface (and all your implementations) to accept any compatible type as Key and any type for Value.
+To do so, you will need to use Generics and Type Constraints.